Mile High Flood District (MHFD)

 - Roundup Road culvert replacement

 Pinery Drainage Project:

-Phase 1 – The Pinery Water & Sanitation District will be replacing water mains within certain roadways in the Pinery to repair roadside drainage issues.
+Phase 1 – The Pinery Water & Sanitation District replaced water mains within certain roadways in the Pinery to repair roadside drainage issues.
 The County provided funding for additional survey, design, and construction needed to include the drainage fixes in the District’s project.
-Construction will begin on Thunderbird Road mid January with an anticipated completion in May 2020.
+Construction began mid-January 2020 and was completed in May 2020.

 Phase 2 is a Developmental Phase for the Pinery Systemic Drainage Repair Program.
 Staff will work with property owners to develop feasible solutions to the drainage issues.
 Public outreach and property owner education about the importance of maintaining drainage infrastructure will be included in this phase.

 Projects include drainage pipe repair and replacement projects, major erosion repair projects and other drainage related projects.
 The following are the projects identified to complete in 2020:

 - Thunderhill Road Pipe Repair Project (Contractor is C&L Water Solutions)

 - Tomah Rd.
 (Bear Dance Dr. to Keene Ranch) Drainage Repair Project (Contractor is Hudick Civil)

 - Waterman Dam Repair Project (Contractor is 53 Corporation)